gyjbb/LC-Python26/README.md

 ## 376.Wiggle Subsequence
 Keep the peaks and remove the numbers on the slope.
 The solution will only record the peak ups and downs, and emit those on the slope.\
-There are two special conditions here, one is the steady slope, we include this situation by prediff>=0 and curdiff<0 or prediff<=0 and curdiff>0. \
+There are two special conditions here, one is the steady slope.
+We include this situation by prediff>=0 and curdiff<0 or prediff<=0 and curdiff>0. \
 The other special situation is that the array only has 2 numbers and the result should be 2.
 We could add a dummy head with number same as the first number, and set the result default start from 1, and for loop end until the second last number.\
 When there is a wiggle, we update the prediff with the current diff value.
 If no wiggle, the prediff remains the same.
 ```python